Meet the Team

 Rebecca has 6+ years of experience working in a variety of settings including outpatient clinics, public schools and private practices.
 She has worked with children of all ages with articulation disorders, receptive and expressive language disorders, autism spectrum disorder and more.
 Rebecca completed her clinical training at Boston Children’s Hospital in the Autism Language Program and Augmentative Communication Program, gaining experience working with individuals with autism across the spectrum and multiple disabilities.
 There, she developed expertise using visuals to support communication as well as working with high-tech and low-tech Augmentative and Alternative Communication (AAC).

-Eryn MS CF-SLP
+Eryn MS CCC-SLP

-Speech-Language Therapist
+Speech-Language Pathologist

 Eryn is a dedicated clinician committed to helping individuals achieve their communication goals.
 She earned her Bachelor’s degree in Communication Disorders from the University of Massachusetts Amherst and her Master’s degree in Speech-Language Pathology from Bridgewater State University.